SEE THE PAPHOS MOSAICS

 THE HOUSE OF ORPHEUS

-a wide range of artistic techniques and styles, including perspective, shading, and foreshortening.
-These techniques were used to create a sense of depth and movement in the mosaics, bringing the scenes to life and immersing the viewer in the stories and events they depict.
+These mosaics also showcase a wide range of artistic techniques and styles.
+These include perspective, shading, and foreshortening.
+These techniques are often used by artisans to create a sense of depth and movement in each depiction.
+These techniques vividly bring the scenes to life and dramatically immerse the viewer into the stories and events they depict.

 SOCIAL & CULTURAL LIFE

-these magnificent artworks.
-The mosaics also offer valuable information about the techniques and materials used in their creation, as well as the methods of preservation and conservation that were employed after their creation, alloweing these artworks to survive for centuries.
+The mosaics also offer valuable information not only about the techniques and materials used in their creation but also in their preservation.
+This, as well as the methods of preservation and conservation that were employed after their creation, sheds light on how these artworks have survived for centuries.

 PRESERVATION